tacman/msgphp/docs/ddd/identity-helper.md

-# Identities
+# Identity Helper

 `MsgPhp\Domain\DomainIdentityHelper` is a utility domain service.
 Its purpose is to ease working with domain identities and the [identity mapping](identity-mapping.md).

-A domain identity is a composite value (`array`) of one or more individual identifier values, indexed by an identifier field name.
-Its usage is to uniquely identify a domain object, thus qualifying it an entity object.
+A domain identity is a composite value (`array`) holding one or more individual identifier values, indexed by an identifier field name.
+Its purpose is to uniquely identify a domain entity.

-Identifier values can be of any type; a [domain identifier](identifiers.md), another (foreign) entity object, or any primitive value.
+Identifier values can be of any type; a [domain identifier](identifiers.md), another (foreign) domain entity, or any primitive scalar.

-A single identifier value might represent an identity in case the identity is composed from a single identifier field.
+A single identifier value might represent an identity in case the identity is not a composite.

 ## API

 ### `isIdentifier($value): bool`

 Tells if `$value` is a known identifier value.
-This is either a [domain identifier](identifiers.md) object or an entity object.
+This is either a [domain identifier](identifiers.md) object, or another domain entity.

 ---

 ### `isEmptyIdentifier($value): bool`

 Tells if `$value` is a known empty identifier value.
-It returns `true` if the specified value is either `null`, an empty [domain identifier](identifiers.md) or an entity object without its identity set.
+It returns `true` if the specified value is either `null`, an _empty_ [domain identifier](identifiers.md), or another domain entity without its identity set.

 ---

 ### `normalizeIdentifier($value)`

 Returns the primitive identifier value of `$value`.
-Empty identifier values (see `isEmptyIdentifier()`) are normalized as `null`, a [domain identifier](identifiers.md) as string value and an entity object as normalized identity value.
+An empty identifier (see `isEmptyIdentifier()`) is normalized to `null`, a [domain identifier](identifiers.md) to `string`, and another domain entity to its normalized identity (`scalar|array`).
-A value of any other type is returned as is.
+Any other type of value is preserved.

 ---